Denver, CO Slip & Fall Lawyer

 Denver Slip and Fall Lawyers

 If you were injured because a business failed to maintain safe conditions on its property, you may be entitled to compensation.
-Reach out to an experienced slip and fall lawyer to help you recover damages for your injuries.
+Reach out to an experienced slip-and-fall lawyer to help you recover damages for your injuries.

 State laws dictate that property owners have a legal obligation to provide a reasonably safe environment for anyone who lawfully enters their property or premises, known as a duty of care.
 Failure to keep the property reasonably safe is considered a breach of the owner's duty of care, making them liable for any injuries resulting from their property's unsafe conditions.

-Dealing with a slip and fall accident can become tricky for numerous reasons, especially when the area where the accident occurred falls between two different properties or is shared by more than one entity.
-Having an experienced Denver slip and fall attorney on your side will help you navigate these murky waters and potentially win your case.
+Dealing with a slip-and-fall accident can become tricky for numerous reasons, especially when the area where the accident occurred falls between two different properties or is shared by more than one entity.
+Having an experienced Denver slip-and-fall attorney on your side will help you navigate these murky waters and potentially win your case.

-Victims can bring slip and fall cases into Colorado courts against the people, businesses, or entities responsible for the property where the injury occurred.
+Victims can bring slip-and-fall cases into Colorado courts against the people, businesses, or entities responsible for the property where the injury occurred.
 There are numerous situations where premises liability claims can be the best course of action for pursuing justice for your injury.
 Some of the most common examples of premises liability cases include:

 • Steps that have not been constructed in compliance with state and local building codes that cause a victim to trip and fall

-• Floors that have been mopped and waxed by maintenance workers where no sign is posted to warn people about slippery conditions, leading to a slip and fall incident
+• Floors that have been mopped and waxed by maintenance workers where no sign is posted to warn people about slippery conditions, leading to a slip-and-fall incident

-• Businesses, schools, hospitals, churches, and other organizations that expect high volumes of foot traffic yet fail to use rock salt or ice melt to rid their sidewalks of dangerous ice, causing a victim to slip and fall
+• Businesses, schools, hospitals, churches, and other organizations that expect high volumes of foot traffic yet fail to use rock salt or ice melt to rid their sidewalks of dangerous ice, causing a victim to fall

-If you have any other questions about laws that dictate slip-and-fall injury cases, we encourage you to work with a Denver slip and fall attorney from Mintz Law Firm.
+If you have any other questions about laws that dictate slip-and-fall injury cases, we encourage you to work with a Denver slip-and-fall attorney from Mintz Law Firm.
 Our team is dedicated to serving victims and survivors during challenging times, and we can help you understand laws and standard practices that apply to your case needs.

 Colorado has a statute of limitations on filing a personal injury case, so victims have a limited time to pursue compensation.
-In the case of a slip and fall accident, Colorado gives injured people two years from the date of the injury to file a lawsuit in the state’s civil court system.
+In the case of a slip-and-fall accident, Colorado gives injured people two years from the date of the injury to file a lawsuit in the state’s civil court system.
 If the lawsuit is filed after this two-year deadline has expired, the court may throw out the case without hearing it.

 The statute of limitations makes it far easier for the court to weigh each side of the case as fairly as possible, making it possible for each side to collect and analyze viable evidence.
 This limitation also ensures some flexibility for all parties involved, but we recommend you attempt to take legal action as soon as possible.
-Working with a Denver slip and fall lawyer from Mintz Law Firm will allow the court to take your claims seriously and complete proceedings much faster.
+Working with a Denver slip-and-fall lawyer from Mintz Law Firm will allow the court to take your claims seriously and complete proceedings much faster.

 If you’ve slipped and fallen on someone’s property as a result of their negligence, don’t let their carelessness go unpunished.
-While every slip and fall case is unique, you can get a pretty good idea of how strong your case is by asking these five questions:
+While every slip-and-fall case is unique, you can get a pretty good idea of how strong your case is by asking these five questions:

 • Was someone else at fault for your injuries?
 To seek economic and non-economic damages, you must be able to demonstrate that your injury was the direct result of a negligent party.